adriannovegil/awesome-observability/README.md

 - [Kloudfuse](https://www.kloudfuse.com/) - Single unified observability platform for metrics, events, logs and traces.
 - [Aspecto](https://www.aspecto.io/) - Troubleshoot performance bottlenecks and errors within your microservices.
 - [Zabbix](https://github.com/zabbix/zabbix) - Real-time monitoring of IT components and services, such as networks, servers, VMs, applications and the cloud.
-- [circonus](https://www.circonus.com/) - Circonus provides a unified platform for monitoring and analyzing all of your metrics, infrastructure, applications.
+- [Circonus](https://www.circonus.com/) - Unified platform for monitoring and analyzing all of your metrics, infrastructure, and applications.
 <!--lint ignore double-link-->
 - [Epsagon](https://github.com/epsagon) - Application Monitoring Built for Containers and Serverless.
-- [chronosphere](https://chronosphere.io/) - Chronosphere develops a scalable, reliable, and customizable monitoring solution built for cloud-native applications.
+- [Chronosphere](https://chronosphere.io/) - Scalable, reliable, and customizable monitoring solution built for cloud-native applications.
 - [Centreon](https://www.centreon.com/) - Business-aware and AIOps-ready IT Monitoring.
 - [catchpoint](https://www.catchpoint.com/) - From the edge to the cloud, our proactive observability platform gives you the power to fix problems before your users notice.
 - [Blue Matador](https://www.bluematador.com/) - Easiest and fastest way to monitor your cloud environments on the market.